xscriptordev/xos/README.md

 This repository contains the full ArchISO profile and post-installation assets used to generate the official XOs ISO image.

 > **Project status:** Under active development
-> **Note:** This is an experimental build profile.
-The system is not intended for production use yet.

 ---